elwyn-chow/cybersecurity_homework/homework_week19/answers.md

 You are tasked with using your findings from the Master of SOC activity to answer questions about mitigation strategies.

-### System Requirements

-You will be using the Splunk app located in the Ubuntu VM.

 ### Logs

 Use the same log files you used during the Master of SOC activity: